 Recipes are prepared in small batches to ensure low holding times and the freshest possible meals for guests.
 Many items are made-to-order, using seasonal ingredients that are sourced locally for freshness and as part of our culinary sustainability initiatives.
 Locally sourced produce, dairy, meats, seafood and artisanal foods provide our campus community with the best that Georgia has to offer.
 Supporting our local farmers and producers has allowed us to build strong community relationships.
 Our three campus-operated farms and our commitment to buying the freshest, local products allow us to provide health conscious cuisine.
-Additionally, KSU expanded its program to include an extensive hydroponic operation in 2012: nine hydroponic units were installed in the dining hall.

 At a glance:

 - The menus change daily across nine distinct venues in The Commons dining hall resulting in more than 130 different items every day!

 - A comprehensive nutritional and wellness program that features programs created by our Executive Chef